- My NYPL

 Anne Barreca is the library manager at Battery Park City Branch, where she spends her days bringing people and books together, and making sure the shelves always have something of interest for everyone.
-She enjoys reading and blogging about food, cookbooks, historical fiction, digital photography, children's literature, vigilante movies, and zombies or other post-apocalypti
+She enjoys reading and blogging about food, cookbooks, historical fiction, digital photography, children's literature, vigilante movies, David Foster Wallace's non-fiction, and zombies or other post-apocalypti

 Anne Rouyer is currently a Supervising Young Adult Librarian at the Seward Park Branch Library and has worked at the New York Public Library for 13 years.
 She is a member of the Young Adult Library Association and has served on the Quick Picks for Reluctant Young Adult Readers booklist committee and will serve on the William C. Morris YA Debut Author committee in 2012.
 She contributes reviews and reading lists to the Seward Park Bibliocommons page and different NYPL blogs, including: Stuff for the Teenage and Biblio File.
 She watches way too much TV, is obsessed with pop culture, loves books that involve romance, history, mystery and the paranormal and she is a certifed Anglophile (see blog entries on Downton Abbey and the Royal Wedding).

-Cassie is a Special Formats Processing cataloger, and she is currently honored and excited to be processing the Merce Cunningham Dance Audio Collection.
-From 2009-2013, she was the archive assistant for the Jerome Robbins Dance Division's Oral History Archive.
+Cassie is a Special Formats Processing cataloger who is working on the Merce Cunningham Dance Audio Collection.
+Ongoing, since 2009, she also assists with the preservation processing for the Jerome Robbins Dance Division's Oral History Archive.
 Cassie received her MSILS degree from Pratt Institute in December 2012, having completed an IMLS Project CHART fellowship at the Brooklyn Historical Society from 2011-2012 as part of her coursework.

 Alongside her archival career, Cassie is a lifelong dancer who continues to perform professionally in New York, throughout the U.S., and abroad.
 She is currently dancing with Dean Moss in the johnbrown project .
 Formerly, Cassie worked with Molissa Fenley from 2002-2011 as a frequently featured soloist in the company.
 Cassie received her BA in Dance from Mills College in 2001.